School Suspensions: Pros, Cons, and Ways to Improve

-As you can tell from this short list, there are several issues, many that were not included.
+As you can tell from the table below, there are several issues with our current system and many were not included.
 The bottom line is that no matter what the issue, it needs to be dealt with.
 If you cover it with a rug, eventually it is going to be exposed again.
 It will continue to rear up until it is faced and the proper assistance has been provided.
 So the next question is do we want to continue to deal with the same problem over and over again?

 Currently, the system we use includes in-school suspensions, out-of-school suspensions, alternative education schools, and expulsions.

-1. In-school suspensions— provide an in house approach by having students who committed infractions stay in a designated room to work independently on their school work.
-There is no talking unless the student has a question for the ISS Supervisor.
+In-School Suspension: Provide an in-house approach by having students who committed infractions stay in a designated room to work independently on their school work.
+There is no talking unless the student has a question for the ISS supervisor.

-a.
-Pros: Isolated, remain in school, and work on assignments (sometimes)
+Isolated; remain in school; work on assignments (sometimes)

-b.
-Cons: Do not receive the day’s class work, work is completed incorrectly, and/or students use time to sleep
+Do not receive the day’s class work; work is completed incorrectly; students use the time to sleep

-2. Out-of-school suspensions—require the students leave the school and remain home for 1- to 10-day periods at a time.
+Out-Of-School Suspensions: Require the student to leave the school and remain home for one to ten days.

-3. Alternative Education Schools—students transfer to a different school, usually another school in the district, or an alternative education program.
+Alternative Education Schools: Students transfer to a different school, usually another school in the district, or an alternative education program.
 Qualifying students are usually failing or have failed and have numerous out-of-school suspensions.

-b.
-Cons: Do not take responsibility for their actions and encourages association with other students with disciplinary issues
+Students do not take responsibility for their actions, and it encourages association with other students with disciplinary issues.

 Ways to Improve the Suspension System